When a loved one falls into a coma after stroke, it can be a distressing time.

 How long can a person be unresponsive after a stroke?

 It’s unknown how long a stroke-induced coma will last in any patient since every stroke is different.
+Coma can last several days to several weeks.
+In severe cases, it can last for years.

 What can I do to help my loved one in a stroke-induced coma?